Daylily Nursery In Australia

-Daylilies have foliage which is either one of evergreen, semi-evergreen or dormant.
+Daylilies have foliage which is either one of evergreen, semi-evergreen or winter dormant.
 The flowering period of daylilies also varies, some flower early in a season others flower towards the end of season.
 The majority of modern hybrid daylilies rebloom, meaning you will have a lovely display of daylilies over an extended period.

 I am by no means a daylily expert but on my website I have composed some daylily information on how to grow and plant daylilies, based on my own growing experience and some common daylily terms/abbreviations used when describing daylily culture/habits.